Alibaba defends corporate structure, blasts Hong Kong exchange

 "We understand Hong Kong may not want to change its tradition for one company, but we firmly believe that Hong Kong must consider what is needed in order to adapt to future trends and changes," Tsai, a co-founder of Alibaba, wrote in a blog post.
 It was the company's first public comments since news emerged it chose to go public in the United States instead of Hong Kong.
 (Link to blog post: link.reuters.com/jyq43v )

 Some analysts estimate Alibaba is worth up to $120 billion.
-The company commands 80 percent of China's e-commerce market and handled a combined 1 trillion yuan of goods last year through its main market platforms, Tmall and Taobao.
+The company commands 80 percent of China's e-commerce market and handled a combined 1 trillion yuan ($163.36 billion)of goods last year through its main market platforms, Tmall and Taobao.

 Hong Kong's failure to secure the world's largest Internet debut since Facebook means lost revenues and diminished marketing clout to attract other deals.
 The exchange also faces falling trading volumes and a thin IPO pipeline.